Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Modeling

 \subsection{Modeling galaxy line-of-sight velocity}

 The stacked line-of-sight velocity distribution of \redmapper{} clusters exhibits multiple components, as shown in Figure \ref{fig:v_los_dens_data}.
-Noting that the Maxwell-Boltzmann distribution (i.e. the maximum entropy distribution for particle velocities subject to conservation of average particle energy) for the velocity vector is a multivariate Gaussian with mean zero, we expect the true cluster halo galaxies to be normally distributed in $\frac{\Delta z}{1+z}$, consistent with the observed distribution of Figure \ref{fig:v_los_dens_data} within 3,000 km s$^{-1}$.
+Noting that the Maxwell-Boltzmann distribution for the velocity vector is a multivariate Gaussian with mean zero, we expect the true cluster halo galaxies to be normally distributed in $\frac{\Delta z}{1+z}$, consistent with the observed distribution of Figure \ref{fig:v_los_dens_data} within 3,000 km s$^{-1}$.
 The galaxy population in projection is dominated by those in correlated structures along the line-of-sight whose photometric redshifts make them indistinguishable from true cluster halo galaxies. \citetalias{Myles2021} found this distribution to also be fit with a Gaussian with mean consistent with zero when all data were combined.
-Visual inspection of the samples in Figure \ref{fig:v_los_dens_data} shows that as apparently fainter galaxies are included in the sample, the distribution of galaxies in projection is driven to higher mean redshift than that of the clusters, with possible evidence of asymmetrically greater incidence of projections at higher redshifts.
+Visual inspection of the samples in Figure \ref{fig:v_los_dens_data} shows that as fainter galaxies are included in the sample, the distribution of galaxies in projection is driven to higher mean redshift than that of the clusters, with possible evidence of asymmetrically greater incidence of projections at higher redshifts.
 This is unsurprising, as it is consistent with projections being more likely to come from fainter galaxies than brighter galaxies, all else being fixed.
-We identify the cause of the asymmetry as being due fundamentally to a combination of photometric noise and differential volume: for a given cluster, galaxies of a fixed luminosity are fainter when on the far side rather than the near side relative to the observer and redshift differentials of fixed value correspond to spherical shells of larger volume.
+We identify the cause of the asymmetry as being due fundamentally to a combination of photometric noise and differential volume.
+For a given cluster, galaxies of a fixed luminosity are fainter when on the far side rather than the near side relative to the observer.
+Redshift differentials of fixed value correspond to spherical shells of larger volume as redshift increases.
 We discuss this further in \S \ref{sec:results_lum_dep}.
 Upon further investigation, the extreme ends of the non-Gaussian wings can be attributed to multiple uncommon failure modes including blended galaxy detections with colours biased ipso facto and galaxies with very low \redmapper{} cluster membership probabilities.

 Recognizing that our primary goal is characterization of the clusters, we impose a $| \frac{\Delta z}{1+z}| < 0.1 = 30,000$ km s$^{-1}$ cut on the data, in excess of reasonable physical priors on cluster galaxy velocities by at least a full order of magnitude ($<$3,000 km s$^{-1}$).
 This cut removes extreme outliers primarily responsible for the deviation of the overall distribution from Gaussianity, enabling continued use of the simple double-Gaussian model for the data.